 2. Define Your Diversity Goals

 What are your specific goals?
 Are you looking to increase the number of women in leadership?
 Or are you aiming to improve racial diversity?
-A plan of action can be developed once you clearly understand your goals.
+When you are engaged with your brand activations, a plan of action can be developed once you clearly understand your goals.

 Here are 5 examples of common diversity goals from well-known brands: